KovasMcCann/School_Notes/AP_Test_Study/Quick Summary.md

 - This adds an element to an Array List

 set()
-- this rewrites a veriable
+- this rewrites a variable

 remove(int position)
 - removes an element